heymichellemac/recipe-cookbook/recipes/2024-03-29-shephards-pie.md

 ## Method
 1. Fry the mince in a pan until browned.
 Remove and place into a bowl.
 2. Add the chopped veg to the pan and cook for 5 mins.
-3. Stir in floud, stock, tomato puree, salt and pepper and cook for 30 mins.
+3. Stir in flour, stock, tomato puree, salt and pepper and cook for 30 mins.
 4. Top with mashed potatoes.
 5. Cook at 190C for 30-40 mins.
 6. Optional: sprinke on grated cheese and grill for 5 mins until golden.

-## Notes